UMMS-Biocore/debrowser-docs/docs/examples/examples.rst

         * **Plot Type:** Heatmap
         * **Heatmap Colors:** Check the box of custom colors.
-        * **Select Plot Options:** Choose a dataset: most varied, top-n:1000, total min count:100 (to show the top 1000 most varied genes (based on coefficient of variance) whose total counts are higher than 100)
+        * **Data Options:** Choose a dataset: most varied, top-n:1000, total min count:100 (to show the top 1000 most varied genes (based on coefficient of variance) whose total counts are higher than 100)
         * **QC options - kmeans:** Check the box of kmeans clustering.
 Select 7 as # of clusters.
 You might need to change the order of the clusters and click **change order** button to get gradual changes on heatmap as in the figure.
         * **QC options - heatmap - Size & Margins:** Check the box of the **Plot Size** and adjust width and height to 690 and 1200, respectively.